Accounting and Information Systems

 3 Credits (3)

 Computer algorithm development and programming logic in the context of business information systems using current programming environments.
-Includes program design, data types, data structures, control structures, arrays, and principles of object oriented programming.
+Includes program design, data types, data structures, control structures, arrays, and principles of object-oriented programming.
+May be repeated up to 3 credits.

 BCIS 338.
 Business Information Systems I